 This YA survival thriller had me on the edge of my seat the entire time I was reading it.
 I can see why it has won so many awards.
 Fair warning if you read it before a ski trip- you might want to wait until you get back!

 Six teens and a dog go on a ski weekend but how many of them will return?
 When Sam, her brother, and 4 friends go on a ski weekend, the last thing they expect is to crash in a snowbank with little food and no cell phone reception.
-What would you do to survive?
+What would you do to survive this isolation novel?

 What a cute story.
 Taking place at a dated luxury hotel at Christmas time, there is an abundance of antics afoot.
-Jewel thieves, ghosts, kid-nappers, back-door dealings, and teenage drama fill this tome.
+Jewel thieves, ghosts, kid-nappers, back-door dealings, and teenage drama fill this wonderful holiday book.

 This Young Adult Christmas book is an adorable read for the holiday season and a perfect feel-good book for as well.